Michael V. DiNuzzo

 Toll Free: 877.728.6564

-Michael V. DiNuzzo is the Vice-President, Wealth Advisor, and Retirement Income Specialists of DiNuzzo Index Advisors, Inc. which has operated as an SEC Registered Investment Advisor since 1989 and currently manages over $640 million.
+Michael V. DiNuzzo is the Senior Vice President, Principal, and Risk Management Team Co-Leader of DiNuzzo Index Advisors, Inc. which has operated as an SEC Registered Investment Advisor since 1989 and currently manages over $749 million in assets under management as of October 31, 2019.
 Michael joined DiNuzzo Index Advisors, Inc. in 2007 serving in the Financial Planning department as an intern until 2010 when he joined the firm full time and was promoted to Wealth Advisor.
 Michael was a key component in DiNuzzo Index Advisors, Inc. being awarded the “#1 Best Places to Work” in Western Pennsylvania/Pittsburgh in 2008, 2013 and 2016 by the Pittsburgh Business Times.
 Additionally, Mike has been awarded the prestigious multi-year designation as a FIVE STAR Wealth Manager.
 The award is given to wealth managers in Pittsburgh and across the U.S. who satisfy key client criteria and score the highest in overall client satisfaction.

 His objective was to join a firm that uses a ‘team’ approach in making recommendations to solve for what lies in the best interest of its clients.
 Mike firmly believes that investment philosophy, world class research, disciplined asset allocation models, and especially fiduciary responsibility are necessary for a successful client relationship.
 Mike continuously demonstrates the critical elements for client satisfaction and success in the fields of Wealth and Risk Management.